Door Care & Maintenance

 Proper door care is essential for their longevity, functionality, and safety.
-Regular maintenance will make your Spence Doors last longer and look better.
-Required maintenance varies between door types and installation settings.
+Regular maintenance will make doorsets last longer and look better.
+Maintenance standards and regularity can vary dependent on door build and setting.

 • Check doors monthly for signs of wear, damage or misalignment.